r7rohan/webcoursemanagement/README.md

 <li>In html/indexphp.php, modify the sql server, the name, password and database to give database access to php </li></ul>
 <br>

-<a href="https://r7ohan.000webhostapp.com/html/indexpage.php"><h3>You can see an example of working website here https://r7ohan.000webhostapp.com/html/indexpage.php</h3></a>
 <h1>FEATURES...</h1>
 <ul>
   <li> Name and password should be entered in the Login page.
 If name isn't in the database, a new account is automatically created.